 Why Drivers Leave an Accident Scene

 In Florida, hit-and-run drivers usually flee the scene of an accident because they do not have a valid driver’s license or auto insurance.
-In some cases, hit-and-run drivers do not want to have contact with the police because they have a warrant out for their arrest, or they may have been driving under the influence of drugs.
-This scenario is also common in drunk driving accidents.
+In some cases, hit-and-run drivers do not want to contact the police because they have a warrant out for their arrest or they may have been driving under the influence of drugs.
+This scenario is also common in Miami drunk driving accidents.

 Leaving an Accident Scene Is a Crime in Florida